 Preschools of the Future

 Established in 2014, Preschools of the Future is an intervention program developed by Humana People to People-South Africa in response to the increasing need for pre-school education for disadvantaged children ages 2-5.
-The goal of the program is ultimately to establish 40 preschools; thus far, there is one preschool operating in Mangangeni and the program is working to train teachers and develop curriculum for the future schools.
+The goal of the program is to ultimately establish 40 preschools; thus far, there is one preschool operating in Mangangeni and the program is working to train teachers and develop curriculum for the future schools.

 Regarding the education her child is receiving at the Mangangeni preschool, Promise Hlekwanwe says,